cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 * **Tracking Issue**: https://github.com/cdk8s-team/cdk8s/issues/1216
 * **API Bar Raiser**: @rix0rrr

-Users can now author cdk8s applications that rely on cloud resources defined with the AWS CDK or the CDK For Terraform.
+Users can now configure custom resolvers to control how cdk8s resolves values before writing them to the manifest.
+In addition, Custom resolvers for the AWS CDK and CDKTF token system are available, allowing users to author cdk8s applications that rely on cloud resources.

 ## Working Backwards